 Keeping politicians sweet was one tactic the Union Steam Ship Company used to avoid government intervention in the important Lyttelton–Wellington run.
 Departure was delayed if Prime Minister Seddon was running late, cabinet ministers travelled free and enjoyed the best accommodation, and MPs’ fares were waived and their accommodation upgraded.
-But the service wasn’t always good – in 1901 Union Company chairman George McLean admitted that it was ‘difficult to deny that we are not catering for this trade as we ought to do.
+But the service wasn’t always good – in 1901 Union Company chair George McLean admitted that it was ‘difficult to deny that we are not catering for this trade as we ought to do.
 Last night we left three MPs behind’1 – and talk of nationalisation flowed thick and fast.

 The Lyttelton–Wellington ‘steamer expresses’